 Historical December Birthstone

 The second historical birthstone, ruby, needs little introduction.
 One of the traditional precious stones, ruby, has long been popular as a gem.
-While ruby was the traditional December birthstone, it is currently the modern birthstone for July.
+While ruby was the conventional December birthstone, it is currently the modern birthstone for July.
 A variety of corundum, ruby, and sapphire are from the same family.
 In the United States, there is a distinction between pink sapphire and ruby.
 Elsewhere in the world, however, they can be both be considered rubies.

 December Birthstone Quick Facts